scalabli/quo/docs/options.rst

 .. currentmodule:: quo

-Adding options to commands can be accomplished by the :func:`option` decorator.
-Since options can come in various different versions, there are a ton of parameters to configure their behavior.
-Options in quo are distinct from :ref:`positional arguments <arguments>`.
+Options can be added/nested to commands using the :func:`option` decorator.
+Since options can come in various different versions, there
+Options in quo are highly configurable and should not be confused with :ref:`positional arguments <arguments>`.

 Name Your Options
 -----------------